-Group events into a sealed, verifiable proof of an entire process.
+Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

-A Trace groups independently anchored events into a single auditable sequence.
-When the process is complete, seal the trace — permanently.
-The result is a composite cryptographic proof that covers every event from start to seal.
+A Trace groups independently anchored events, documents, and AI attestations into a single auditable sequence.
+When the process is complete, seal the trace, permanently.
+The result is a composite cryptographic proof that covers every item from start to seal.
 Exportable as JSON or PDF.
 Verifiable by anyone.

-Traces are free to create — events within them count against your existing quota.
+Traces are free to create, items within them count against your existing quota.

 What a Trace is

-A Trace is a named, ordered grouping of anchored events under a single identifier, representing a complete business process from start to seal.
+A Trace is a named, ordered grouping of anchored events, documents, and AI attestations under a single identifier, representing a complete business process from start to seal.
 It is not a workflow engine.
 It does not enforce steps, approvals, or sequencing.
-It groups independently verifiable events into one auditable unit and produces a single exportable proof artifact when sealed.
+It groups independently verifiable items into one auditable unit and produces a single exportable proof artifact when sealed.

-A human-readable label and optional metadata tie together any number of events into one logical process.
+A human-readable label and optional metadata tie together any number of events, documents, and AI attestations into one logical process.

-Events within a trace are ordered by ingestion timestamp.
-The sequence is preserved in the proof bundle and composite hash.
+Items within a trace are ordered by ingestion timestamp across all types.
+The chronological sequence is preserved in the proof bundle and composite hash.

 Once sealed, a trace cannot be reopened, modified, or deleted.
 The seal is itself a cryptographically signed event.

-SHA-256 computed over the ordered concatenation of all event hashes.
+SHA-256 computed over the ordered concatenation of all item hashes (events, documents, attestations) in true chronological order.
 One hash proves the entire sequence is intact.

 JSON for programmatic verification.
 PDF for auditors, lawyers, and executives.
 Both contain the full cryptographic proof.